NEW: The jury was dismissed Friday and is set to reconvene Monday

 “There is no question it would destroy the campaign of John Edwards,” he said.

-Defense attorneys, meanwhile, argued that Edwards was guilty of nothing but being a bad husband to his wife, Elizabeth, who has since died.
-They also argued that former Edwards aide Andrew Young used the money for his own gain and to pay for Hunter's medical expenses to hide the affair from Edwards' wife.
+Defense attorneys argued that Edwards was guilty of nothing but being a bad husband to his wife, Elizabeth, who died in 2010.
+They also argued that former Edwards aide Andrew Young used the money for his own gain and to pay for Hunter’s medical expenses to hide the affair from Edwards’ wife.

-Prosecutors argued that Edwards knowingly violated campaign finance laws by accepting the large contributions from Fred Baron and Rachel Mellon that went to support Hunter, Higdon said.
+Prosecutors argued that Edwards knowingly violated campaign finance laws by accepting the large contributions from Rachel Mellon and Fred Baron that went to support Hunter.
+Edwards “knew these rules well,” Higdon said, and should have known that the contributions violated campaign finance laws.

 “He knew these rules well,” he said.